arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Key Management Service (KMS).md

 		- Generated and imported from outside
 			- Must be 256-bit symmetric key
 			- Not recommended
+		- Deletion has a waiting period

+> To delete a CMK you schedule key deletion.
+You can set the waiting period from a minimum of 7 days up to a maximum of 30 days.
+The default waiting period is 30 days.
+During the waiting period, the CMK status and key state is Pending deletion.
+To recover the CMK, you can cancel key deletion before the waiting period ends.
+After the waiting period ends you cannot cancel key deletion, and AWS KMS deletes the CMK.

 ## Asymmetric Keys
 -   Public (Encrypt) and Private Key (Decrypt) pair